 Walker Island Park

-Walker Island Park has a series of beautiful trails that meander past a beaver pond and through old growth forests with giant cedar trees, sitka spruce and cottonwoods.
-The area is a First Nation sacred site and has been a source of cedar bark, used in ceremonial items and clothing, for millenia.
+Walker Island Park has a series of beautiful trails that meander past a beaver pond and through old-growth forests with giant cedar trees, Sitka spruce and cottonwoods.
+The area is a First Nation sacred site and has been a source of cedar bark, used in ceremonial items and clothing, for millennia.
 The bark is stripped from the trees in long sections, and, if done right, does not kill the tree.
-Eventually the bark grows back, but the more recently harvested trees are clearly visible.
-Walker Island Park is also home to a variety of wild life including beavers, ducks, Bald Eagles, bears, foxes and deer.
+Eventually, the bark grows back, but the more recently harvested trees are clearly visible.
+Walker Island Park is also home to a variety of wildlife including beavers, ducks, Bald Eagles, bears, foxes and deer.